lpereira/hardinfo/README.md

 - cmake ..
 - make package -j (Creates package so you do not pollute your distro and it can be updated by distro releases)
 - sudo yum install ./hardinfo2-*  (Use reinstall instead of install if already installed)
-- sudo yum install lm_sensors sysbench glx-utils dmidecode udisks2 xdg-utils iperf3 fwupd xrandr vulkan-tools awk
+- sudo yum install lm_sensors sysbench glx-utils dmidecode udisks2 xdg-utils iperf3 fwupd xrandr vulkan-tools gawk
 - hardinfo2

 **openSUSE**: use zypper instead of yum, zypper --no-gpg-checks install ./hardinfo2-*